Flowers and a nice walk

-Before you see the former lock, a high Dam, over the water.
+At one side of Dam square you see the former lock, a high Dam, over the water.
 Cross it and you are in front of the Edams Museum.
 Nice to visit, also with children, with curious paintings, such as the portrait of Trijntje Keever (1616-1633).
-At 2.60 meters, she was one of the tallest women of all time.
-Perhaps the longest ever.
-Its history is sad, it was mistreated and put on display.
+At 2.60 meters, she was one of the tallest women of her time.
+Perhaps the tallest ever.
+Her history is sad, she was mistreated and put on display.
 Lydia Rood has written a children's book (Girl on a chain) about it on the occasion of the 650th anniversary of the city of Edam.
-The Edam museum also has a floating cellar.
+The Edam museum also has a floating cellar floor.
 Experience it yourself.

 Continue from the museum to the right and then left again into Breestraat.
-The corner building you will pass is our former theater (Speeltheater), where we created and performed performances for 30 years and then, just like the cheese, went all over the world.
+The corner building you will pass is our former theater (Speeltheater), where we created and staged our theatre performances for 30 years and then, just like the cheese, they went all over the world.

 In the Breestraat you will pass a number of beautiful buildings on the right to the corner building, where you turn right.
 This building is the oldest wooden house in Edam.
 Are you hungry?
 A little further is the bakery Gorter, a good bakery.

 You walk on and turn left before the bridge, onto the canal (Nieuwvaartje).
 As a child I saw the cows and sheep walking here from the meadows to the farms.
 They are now all converted into uxury farmhouses.
 Note: this canal at No. 8, a beautiful relief with carvings and spells.